-Although the Turpin Meadow Ranch itself is surrounded by scenic wonder and contains many things to do on the ranch itself, one of the best benefits we provide is a launching pad for many other nearby adventures.
+Although the ranch itself is surrounded by scenic wonder and contains many things to do on the ranch itself, one of the best benefits we provide is a launching pad for many other nearby adventures.
 While exploring near the ranch, you may encounter local wildlife.
 Although much of it is friendly, some of it has the potential to be dangerous.
 Learning how to spot and identify local wildlife tracks can be fun and educational for you and your family, as well as helpful to avoid potential problems.

 There are three different types of tracks to note, and each tells a slightly different story.